LanceMcCarthy/dvlup-blog/dvlup/content/en/blog/2025.05.17-add-copilot-to-your-app-in-10m/index.md

 Today, I will show you how to add really good AI capability to your app in _less time than your lunch hour_... no cloud APIs or fees, no REST calls, and no custom onnx model.

-> Microsoft Build Update: If you were an early adopter, the brnading changed after release: "Windows Copilot Runtime" is now "Windows AI Foundry", and "Copilot Runtime APIs" is now "Windows AI APIs".

 ## What's the Catch?

 You might be asking, "Okay, sounds amazing, why isn't everyone doing this?
 What's the catch?".
 The current qualification is that your user is on a Windows Copilot+ PC.
-So, if nice APIs are here, why not add this capability to your app, even if its only for a small subset of users in the beginning?

-Especially when you have these AI capabilitites available out-of-the-box:
+My stance for such things is to do it anyways, despite any "early-adopter tax", even if for a smaller subset of users.
+This is for two main reasons: 1) You gain hands-on knowledge before everyone else, and 2) That smaller userbase gives you invaluable feedback and get a head start on your competitors (note: Apple is always going to wait 5 years and ~~steal your idea~~ "invent" it anyways).

+More importantly, in this specific case, you get powerful AI capabilities that you don't have to pay for.
+Just to name a few, out-of-the-box you get:

 - **Phi Silica** - A local, ready-to-use language model.
 See [Get started with Phi Silica](https://learn.microsoft.com/en-us/windows/ai/apis/phi-silica).
 - **AI text recognition** - Recognize text in images, and convert images/pdfs into searchable text.
 See [Get started with AI text recognition](https://learn.microsoft.com/en-us/windows/ai/apis/text-recognition).